 Belém, the heart of Lisbon’s rich cultural tapestry, lies on the city’s outskirts.
 It’s a spot you’ll undoubtedly be drawn to, dedicating at least a day of your itinerary to explore its treasures.

-Boasting an array of tourist attractions and museums, all within easy reach thanks to the tram and bus network, Belém is a cultural enthusiast’s paradise.
 Key sights include the majestic Jerónimos Monastery, the iconic Belém Tower, the captivating Planetarium, and prominent museums like the National Coach Museum, the Navy Museum, and the Berardo Museum.
 A smattering of art galleries also add to its cultural allure.

-Personally, I wouldn’t opt for an overnight stay in Belém, as I’m partial to areas teeming with nighttime energy and easy metro access.
-Nevertheless, if you have a deep appreciation for culture and museums, Belém could be the perfect fit for you.
 By day, it buzzes with tourists, transitioning to a peaceful hub at night, offering a selection of restaurants and chilled out spots for a relaxing drink.

 Best Hotels in Belém

-- (€€€) Palacio do Governador
+- (€€€) NAU Palacio do Governador

 - (€€) Hotel Jeronimos 8